metrolink/DAT250_Assignment_1/dat250-expass3.md

 # Screenshots

-here is an imgur album of all screenshots: https://imgur.com/a/fwLSFGR
+here is an imgur album of all screenshots: https://imgur.com/a/fwLSFGR, each should have an description of what they include

 # Experiment 2 implementation